Michaelndula/wallet-and-settlement-system/README.md

 - **Unit & Integration Tests:** Expand the test suite to cover more edge cases and business logic scenarios.

-- **CI/CD Pipeline:** Set up a continuous integration and deployment pipeline to automate testing and deployments.
+- **CI/CD Pipeline:** Set up a continuous integration and deployment pipeline to automate testing.

-- **Flexible Report Handling:** Allow the reconciliation module to process different file formats (e.g., JSON) or fetch reports from an external API or S3 bucket.